 Contract Drafting Tips

-It is helpful to understand the basics of contract drafting even if you rarely draft your own contracts.
-A basic understanding can add to your confidence in all types of business writing, and will also aid when reviewing and interpreting the contracts in which you are a party.
+Understanding the basics of contract drafting is helpful even if you rarely draft your own contracts.
 Consider the following tips for drafting a contract:

 - An effective contract should always be clear, specific, and focused.

-- Sentences should be short to avoid unnecessary complexity and ambiguity.
+- Keep sentences short to avoid unnecessary complexity and ambiguity.

-- You may want to look at sample agreements prior to drafting your own.
+- You may want to look at sample agreements before drafting your own.

 - Make sure all party names are accurate.
 Include their business titles if applicable.